 Vocabulary is the “What” of a performance.
 Excellence is the “How”.
 To be as effective as possible, you must have a wide vocabulary and a high level of excellence.
 That being said, you must build that vocabulary and excellence and that is going to take time.
 There is no overnight success.
 Hard work, discipline, and a foundational education are key.

 Let’s look at the presidential honor guard drill teams.
 In particular, the Silent Drill Platoon (SDP) relies on the least of vocabulary.
 Their rifle manual is basic movement with slight variations that are specific to the platoon.
 The entertainment value in this performance is the high level of excellence and also the tricks performed during the company single file front formation where the team’s non-commissioned officer does and “inspection” of two of the team members.
 The crowd also loves the tradition of the SDP.

 The Army and Air Force drill teams have a relatively high vocabulary and the Navy and Coast Guard drill teams have a moderately low vocabulary.
-Next time when you watch one of these performances see how many variations of movements you can find.
+Next time when you watch one of these performances see how many different movements or variations of movements you can find.